aakashpk/project1_ecen5013-002/README.md

 # Project1 ECEN5013-002
 Project 1 for Advanced Principles of Embedded Software ECEN5013-002, Spring 2018

+## Run Instructions
+* `make all` for build on host.
+This option removes I2C sensor files and replaces the functions with pseudo random value generator
+* `make PLATFORM=BBB` for building for BBG/BBB and transferring the executable to /home/proj1 on the BBB/BBG
+* `make client` to build the external socket request client
+* Run `make clean` before changing platforms
+* `make unittest` to run unittests

 ## Files in Repo
 * lightsensor.c/.h